pydemo/databuddy/README.md

 - save on close **DONE**
 - Table DDL export for Oracle **DONE**
 - add SQLServer
+- validate all path arguments before run
+- add create template menu
+- add "--host_map" arg to set hosts for each thread

 #Does it work?
 yes, with some quirks and only for Oracle.